 What is the difference between a dietitian, and a nutritionist.

 A dietitian completes a BSc in Human Nutrition and then goes on to complete an MSc in dietetics.
 Often they specialise in disease management and secure clinical placement in hospitals, private practice and the community.
-Dietitians and Registered Nutritionists can work alongside each other or specialise in different fields – both are nutrition experts, but in NZ only the term Dietitian is protected and therefore you can’t call yourself one if you have not got a registered degree.
+Dieticians and Registered Nutritionists can work alongside each other or specialise in different fields – both are nutrition experts, but in NZ only the term Dietitian is protected and therefore you can’t call yourself one if you have not got that registered degree.

 My fees are based on my qualifications, the time spent with you, the time spent working on your protocols prior to and after meeting with you, and any required research to further enhance your health and plans while working with me.